Mr. Lisa Goes to Washington: Critical reviews

 Bryce Wilson of Cinema Blend said the episode solidified the series' politically satirical voice as it "bitch slapped the Bush administration" that would later badmouth The Simpsons.
 DVD Movie Guide's Colin Jacobson, however, gave the episode a more negative review, stating that it "has its moments but never seems like one of the series' better programs.
 Part of that stems from its somewhat icky ending.
 The show exhibits a tone that feels more appropriate to a less biting and cynical series.
 It starts well with Homer's obsession with Reading Digest.
 After that, the show seems more erratic, and it remains pretty average overall."

+Nathan Rabin writes that "It’s a testament to the respect The Simpsons has for its audience’s intelligence and frame of reference that it includes dead-on parodies of Reader’s Digest and Mark Russell in the same episode...Like James Stewart in Mr. Smith Goes to Washington, Lisa learns that Washington, D.C., is a lovely town with a rich, honorable history that’s also a seething cesspool of corruption after stumbling upon rank corruption in her midst.
+Like Capra, 'Mr. Lisa Goes to Washington' is able to ultimately play it both ways: It’s cynical and sincere, idealistic and jaded, filled with affection for our country’s virtues and constitution but filled with contempt for flag-waving, jingoism and empty bromides about our nation’s glory...
+'Mr. Lisa Goes to Washington' ultimately delivers a viciously sarcastic happy ending.
+In order for the system to work, everyone becomes a saint.
+A Senator stops what he’s doing to deal with a matter of utmost urgency, a little girl losing her faith in the American system...
+It’s a happy ending in air quotes, a tribute to the American can-do spirit so ridiculously over-the-top that it’s impossible to take seriously.
+The show can’t deliver a happy ending without sneering just a little bit."